Chart Color Schemes

 Residential dwelling approval activity has been practically non-existent in Palmerston

-Palmerston has seen only two residential development approvals in the past five years.
-This indicates a mature, established suburb where available land for new construction is limited.
-For buyers, this scarcity of new housing stock typically supports property values and means competition may primarily be among existing homes.
+Palmerston has seen only 2 residential development approvals in the past five years.
+This indicates a mature, established suburb with limited available land for new construction.
+For buyers, this scarcity typically supports property values and may result in competition primarily among existing homes.

-Relative to the Australian Capital Territory, Palmerston has significantly less development activity.
-This scarcity of new dwellings typically strengthens demand and prices for existing properties, though development activity has picked up in recent periods.
-This is similarly under the national average, indicating the area's established nature and suggesting potential planning limitations.
+Compared to the Australian Capital Territory, Palmerston has significantly less development activity.
+The scarcity of new dwellings generally strengthens demand and prices for existing properties, although there has been an increase in recent periods.
+This is also below the national average, suggesting the area's established nature and potential planning limitations.

 Given stable or declining population forecasts, Palmerston may experience less housing pressure, creating favourable conditions for buyers.